deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

     </MyCustomOutput>
   </ExtendedCapabilities>

+You must set the attribute ``wfsVersions`` to indicate the version that you want to define the extended capabilities for.
+If your service supports multiple protocol versions (e.g. a WFS that supports 1.1.0 and 2.0.0), you may include multiple ``ExtendedCapabilities`` elements in the metadata configuration.

 .. warning::
   The extended capabilities set in the WFS service configuration are ignored, if a metadata configuration file (see chapter :ref:`anchor-configuration-service-metadata`) exists.
 Instead, the extended capabilities must be configured there.